-According to the notional amounts described and the way in which the flows of the derivatives are exchanged, the average hedging ratio for the USD/MXN exchange rate is 100% for 2019.
-If necessary, a rebalancing will be performed to maintain this relationship for the strategy.
+In accordance with the reference amounts described and the way in which the flows of the derivatives are exchanged, the average coverage ratio for the USD/MXN exchange rate is 100% and 100% for the Capex and interest at the end of 2022.
+If necessary, a rebalancing will be carried out to maintain this relationship for the strategy.
+As of December 31, 2022, there was no ineffectiveness recognized in results.